 Florida’s economy is negatively impacted by not expanding Medicaid.
-According to analysis by the Robert Wood Johnson Foundation and the Urban Institute, Florida is projected to lose out on $66.1 billion in Medicaid funding – more than any other state – over the decade beginning in 2014 as a result of their decision to not expand Medicaid.
+According to an analysis by the Robert Wood Johnson Foundation and the Urban Institute, Florida was projected to lose out on $66.1 billion in Medicaid funding — more than any other state — over the decade beginning in 2014 as a result of their decision to not expand Medicaid.

 But Medicaid enrollment grows